 Head into steamy Guatemala and ride to the small town of Panajachel on the edge of Lake Atitlan, with its stunning volcanic backdrop.
-Then it’s a short ride into the highlands to visit the famous Indian market at Chichicastenango.
-Relax overnight at the exquisite colonial town of Antigua Guatemala.
+Relax for a few nights at the exquisite colonial town of Antigua Guatemala.
+We are here for Independence Day celebrations, so plenty of parades and parties!
 Dodge the old smoking colourful buses in a hectic ride around Guatemala City to head to the border with Honduras.

 Week 9 – HONDURAS & NICARAGUA

 Visit the most southern Mayan ruins at Copan.
-The ride across Honduras takes only a day, but we go off the main Pan American Highway to see local life in smaller villages.
+The ride across Honduras takes only a day, but we go off the main Pan American to see local life in smaller villages.
 In Nicaragua, our first stop is on the main plaza in Granada, where we can sit on the veranda and watch life go by or go boating on Lake Nicaragua.
-We head to San Juan del Sur on the coast to get our first taste of Pacific beach life and enjoy the best sunsets and fresh lobster.
+We head to the coast to get our first taste of Pacific beach life and enjoy the best sunsets and fresh lobster.

 Week 10 – COSTA RICA & PANAMA

-Ride over the Bridge of the Americas into our first real city since Las Vegas.
-Prepare your bike for return freight, but not before exploring the old city and seeing the huge container ships pass through the Miraflores Locks at the Panama Canal.
+Ride over the Bridge of the Americas into our first real city since Las Vegas and prepare the bikes for freight to South America (or back home if you leave us here) – but not before exploring the old city and seeing the huge container ships pass through the Miraflores Locks at the Panama Canal.

 We use 100% hotel accommodation, which is booked in advance.
 We primarily use good quality 4* and some 3* hotels.
 In bigger cities, this tends to be 4* hotels, sometimes belonging to an international chain; in smaller or more remote places, hotels can be more independent, characterful hotels.
 In some more remote locations, we try and use the best available.
 Almost all hotels we use have rooms with en suite bathrooms, satellite TV, free wifi, bar and restaurant.
 In warmer climates, hotels generally have swimming pools.